Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Seeing bird droppings on a car can be unnerving and frustrating.
 If you don’t clean them on time, the acidity in their excrement can fuse with the paint.
 This can cause scratches on the car paint when removing them.
 You’ll notice this a lot if you park under trees.

 Dead bugs can also cause similar issues.
-So, ensure you always keep your car clean.
+So, ensure you keep your car clean at all times.

 Bad parking habits

-Opening doors into bollards, parking too close to walls, and scrapping bumpers on pavements are all mistakes.
-But, most times, these are not mistakes but bad parking habits.
+Opening doors into bollards, parking too close to walls, and scraping bumpers on pavements are all mistakes.
+But most of the time, these are not mistakes but bad parking habits.
 For example, drivers scrape bumpers because they’re unaware of their surroundings.
 You can avoid these by checking your surroundings and using your side mirrors.

-If you drive in a country lane, something or another driver may prompt you to drive closer to hanging bushes, which will lead to scrapping bushes or low-hanging branches.
+If you drive in a country lane, something or another driver may prompt you to drive closer to hanging bushes, which will lead to scraping bushes or low-hanging branches.

-If you drive on the same route regularly, these low-hanging branches and bushes will grate away the paintwork on your vehicle.
-This will cost white scratches on the car or clear coat scratches.
+If you regularly drive the same route, these low-hanging branches and bushes will scrape paint off your vehicle.
+This will cause white scratches on the car or clear coat scratches.

 Always find an alternative route.
 However, if you can’t find one, always drive in the middle of the road and avoid going close to those bushes and hanging trees.
 Regular buffing will also clear those tiny marks on the paintwork.